Robert C. Martin

 Robert Cecil Martin (born 5 December 1952), colloquially called "Uncle Bob", is an American software engineer, instructor, and author.
 He is most recognized for promoting many software design principles and for being an author and signatory of the influential Agile Manifesto.

 Martin has authored many books and magazine articles.
 He was the editor-in-chief of C++ Report magazine and served as the first chairman of the Agile Alliance.

 Martin joined the software industry at age 17 and is self-taught.

 Professional work

 In 1991, Martin founded Object Mentor, now defunct, which provided instructor-led training on the extreme programming methodology.
 As of November 2023, he operated Uncle Bob Consulting, which provides consulting and training services.
 He serves as Master Craftsman / Mentor at Clean Coders, a company run by his son Micah Martin, and produces training videos.

+In a 2024 interview Martin stated that he is programming primarily with Clojure.

 Software principles advocacy

 Martin is a proponent of software craftsmanship, agile software development, and test-driven development.

 He is credited with introducing the collection of object-oriented programming (OOP) design principles that came to be known as SOLID.